ocoffey/csc-211-su18/assignments/a02/readme.md

    * a whitespace (can be either a blank space or tab or a newline character)

 3. Consider a variable `unsigned int var`; write expressions using bitwise operators to:
-   * test whether at least three of the most significant bits are on
+   * test whether at least three of the four most significant bits are on
    * reverse the byte order (e.g. 0x000CAFFE should produce 0xFEAF0C00)
    * rotate `var` four bits to the right (e.g. 0x000CAFFE should produce 0xE000CAFF)